Same-sex unions and military policy: United States

 Until 1993, military policy strictly forbid non-heterosexuals from serving in the military.
 In 1993, the military instated the "Don't ask, don't tell" policy, which only restricted non-heterosexuals from serving if they were open about their sexual orientation.
 In September 2011, this policy was repealed, allowing non-heterosexuals to openly serve in the military.

 On 14 August 2013, the Department of Defense (DoD) announced that it would provide spousal and family benefits to servicemembers in same-sex marriages on the same terms as it does to those in different-sex marriages.
 The benefits, which include health care coverage, housing allowances, military ID cards, and survivor benefits, can be claimed retroactive to 26 June, the day of the Supreme Court decision in United States v.
 Windsor that held the statute under which the U.S. military was withholding those benefits, Section 3 of the Defense of Marriage Act, unconstitutional.
 A same-sex marriage must be documented by a marriage certificate that establishes that the marriage was valid where it was celebrated.
 The DoD also announced that servicemembers who need to travel to a jurisdiction that allows them to marry will be afforded 7 days leave to do so, 10 days if they are stationed outside the U.S. Secretary of Defense Chuck Hagel said: "This will provide accelerated access to the full range of benefits offered to married military couples throughout the department, and help level the playing field between opposite-sex and same-sex couples seeking to be married".
 The DoD set 3 September as its target date for implementation.

 On 13 September 2013, VA home loan benefits were extended to include same sex marriages.

 Europe

 France

-Until 2013, civil solidarity pacts (PACS) were allowed to all same-sex and opposite-sex couples, but did not possess several rights which are made available to same-sex unions outside France, such as marriages in Belgium or civil partnerships in the United Kingdom.
+Since 1999, civil solidarity pacts (PACS) can be entered into by same-sex and opposite-sex couples, but do not possess several rights that married couples have.
 PACS are recognized by the French Armed Forces, but consequently confer fewer abilities or benefits to (same-sex or opposite-sex) couples than marriages.

 Legislation passed by Parliament on 13 January 2011 granted military partners living under PACS equal access to pensions as those given to married opposite-sex couples.
-In France, same-sex couples are allowed to wed (as of 2013), and are eligible to full military family benefits under French law.
+In France, same-sex couples are allowed to wed, and are eligible to full military family benefits under French law.

 Ireland

-The Irish Defence Forces allow for married servicemembers to record their partnership status on their personnel file.
+The Irish Defence Forces allow for married service members to record their partnership status on their personnel file.